michaelwsd/stock-autotrader/README.md

-# Stock Trading App
+# Stock Analytica

 ## Overview
-The Stock Trading App is a web-based application designed to help users analyze stock data, apply trading strategies, and backtest their performance.
-The app provides a user-friendly interface for viewing stock details, historical price data, and executing trading strategies with real-time progress updates.
+Stock Analytica is a web-based application designed to help users analyze stock data, apply trading strategies, and backtest their performance.

 ## Features
 - **Stock List**: Browse and search for stocks with filtering options.
 - **Stock Details**: View detailed information about a stock, including historical price data and charts.
 - **Trading Strategies**: Apply predefined trading strategies such as Buy and Hold, SMA Crossover, and Opening Range Breakout.
 - **Backtesting**: Run backtests on selected strategies and view performance metrics.
-- **Real-Time Progress**: Monitor the progress of backtests with a dynamic progress bar.

 ## Project Structure
 ```